-Kundalini Yoga as taught by Yogi Bhajan is considered the most comprehensive of yoga traditions, combining meditation, mantra, physical exercises and breathing techniques; it is a Raj Yog, encompassing the eight limbs of yoga into a singular practice of excellence and ecstasy.
+Kundalini Yoga is considered the most comprehensive of yoga traditions, combining meditation, mantra, physical exercises and breathing techniques; it is a Raj Yog, encompassing the eight limbs of yoga into a singular practice of excellence and ecstasy.
 “Kundalini” literally means “the curl of the lock of hair of the beloved.”
 This poetic metaphor alludes to the flow of energy and consciousness that exists within each of us, and enables us to merge with – or “yoke” – the universal Self.
 Fusing individual and universal consciousness creates a divine union, called “yoga.”
 The Upanishads, dating back to the fifth century B.C., describe the kundalini, although the oral tradition reaches back even further into history.
 For thousands of years, this sacred science and technology was veiled in secrecy, passed along verbally from master to chosen disciple.

 The primary objective is to awaken the full potential of human awareness in each individual; that is, recognize our awareness, refine that awareness, and expand that awareness to our unlimited Self.
 Clear any inner duality, create the power to deeply listen, cultivate inner stillness, and prosper and deliver excellence in all that we do.

-The focus of Kundalini Yoga as taught by Yogi Bhajan is on one’s personal experience and awareness through the practice of kriya and naad.
+The focus of Kundalini Yoga is on one’s personal experience and awareness through the practice of kriya and naad.
 We awaken the kundalini in order to be able to call upon the full potential of the nervous and glandular systems and to balance the subtle system of chakras and meridians within the body.
 “Kriya” is an orchestrated pattern of movements, sound, pranayam, mudras, concentration and meditation that automatically guide the energies of the body and the mind to a specific result or change of consciousness.

 Our fundamental objective is to awaken the power of the individual to excel ~ to experience their Infinity and fulfill their personal destiny.